kairos-io/kairos/docs/content/quickstart/installation.md

 ### Prerequisites

 - A VM hypervisor that boots ISOs
-- A machine where to run the kairos-cli (optional, we will see)
+- A Linux machine where to run the kairos-cli (optional, we will see)
 - A configuration file (cloud-init)

 ### Download